AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 > [!IMPORTANT]
 > When you start the debugging, VSCode starts the watch build commands in separate terminals.
 To interpret the terminal
-> output correctly, VSCode relies on [problem matchers][vscode-problem-matcher-docs].
-Since ESBuild is not supported by
+> output correctly, VSCode relies on [problem matchers][vscode-problem-matcher-docs],
-> VSCode by default, you need to install the [ESBuild Problem Matchers][esbuild-problem-matcher-extension] extension to
-> make able VSCode to parse its output.
-> Without this extension, VSCode cannot recognize when ESBuild completes its build or encounters errors.
-This results in
-> an endless run, preventing the opening of the Extension Development Host.
+> otherwise the watch build will not stop when it encounters an error.

 ## Creating a production build

 To create a production build of the extension:

-1. Run `pnpm build:prod` command.
-This generates a production build and a `.vsix` file in the `out` folder.
+1. Run `pnpm build` command to build packages.
+2. Run `pnpm package` command to package the extension into a `.vsix` file.
-1. To ensure the build is correct, install the generated `.vsix` file in VSCode.
+3. To ensure the build is correct, install the generated `.vsix` file in VSCode.
 Open the command palette (`Ctrl + Shift + P`), select "Extensions: Install from VSIX...", and choose the `vscode-adblock.vsix` file.

 ## Updating syntax highlighting

-1. Update the TM grammar in the `syntaxes/adblock.yaml-tmLanguage` file.
+1. Update the TM grammar in the `syntaxes/adblock.yaml-tmlanguage` file.
 1. Create/modify example rules in the `test/static/rules` folder.
 Add link for GitHub issues to rules if related to some issue.
-1. Create/modify unit tests in `test/grammar`.
-Ensure tests pass by running `pnpm test`.
+1. Create/modify unit tests in `syntaxes/test/adblock`.
+Ensure tests pass by running `pnpm --filter @vscode-adblock-syntax/syntaxes test`.

 > [!TIP]
 > Open the `test/static` folder in the "Extension Development Host" window and you can check the syntax highlighting